acemon33/DW2-TT/README.md

  - For Save Editor:
     - Save the filename to "BASLUS-01193 DMW2" or rename it before importing to Memory Card File (.mcd / .mcr), because MemcardRex cannot import properly with different name (in case of Raw Save File).

+The latest version can be downloaded [here](https://www.romhacking.net/utilities/1723/) The source code is availabe [here](https://github.com/acemon33/dw2-tt/)

 Special Thanks
 - ShendoXT